 - Review the Progress Made and Lessons Learned

-Use these six steps and guidelines to help you develop a solid framework for coaching your work colleagues.
+Use these six-steps and guidelines to help you develop a robust framework for coaching your work colleagues.

-It’s important to point out though that this is a process.
-It’s a process that involves multiple coaching sessions over time.
+It’s important to point out though, that this is a process.
+It’s a process that involves multiple coaching sessions over a period of time.
 How many sessions might be needed depends entirely on the circumstances and on the coachee.

 In general, workplace coaching must be seen as an ongoing medium for growth and development.
-It’s something that never ends.
-It rather evolves and changes over time.
-These changes depend entirely on the coachee and the organization.
+It’s a neverending process of growth and transformation.
+It evolves and changes over time.
+And these changes depend entirely on the coachee and the organization.

-With this in mind, it’s important to approach this as a long-term process.
-A process that requires flexibility and adaptation to changing conditions.
+With this in mind, it’s important to take a long-term approach.
+Coaching requires flexibility and adaptation to changing conditions over time.